ZetaTwo/pwny-racing/website/content/episodes/episode8.md

     parent: "episodes"
 ---

-The eigth episode of Pwny Racing will air on September 28th.
+The eigth episode of Pwny Racing aired on September 28th.

-You can watch the live steam on [YouTube](https://www.youtube.com/watch?v=OS4RdWsLCuA).
+You can watch the recorded episode on [YouTube](https://www.youtube.com/watch?v=OS4RdWsLCuA).

 ## Participants